More Than Efficiency: Embedding Compression Improves Domain Adaptation in Dense Retrieval: Related Works

 \section{Related Works}

 \paragraph{Unsupervised Domain Adaptation with Synthetic Data:} Recent works have explored domain adaptation through synthetic data generation and pseudo-labeling. \citet{wang-etal-2021-tsdae-using, wang-etal-2022-gpl} leverage denoising auto-encoders and pseudo-relevance labeling to adapt retrievers without annotated data, while \citet{domaindescription2023, meng2022augtriever, InPars2022} generate synthetic queries and documents through text generation models.
 Building on Generative Pseudo Labeling (GPL)~\cite{wang-etal-2022-gpl}, the work \citet{thakur2023injectingdomainadaptationlearningtohash} apply Joint Product Quantization~\cite{JPQ} to a GPL‑trained Tas‑B model~\cite{tasb} to enable compact, efficient retrieval at a modest effectiveness cost.
 These approaches demonstrate that synthetic data can mitigate domain shift, but they require substantial computation for data generation and fine‑tuning.
 In contrast, our study isolates the underexplored role of PCA as a simple, training‑free compression/adaptation technique. \paragraph{Few-Shot and Zero-Shot Adaptation:} Alternative approaches minimize annotation requirements by using large language models (LLMs) for few-shot data generation. \citet{dai2022promptagator} create task-specific retrievers from as few as 8 examples via LLM-generated queries, and \citet{huang-etal-2023-converser} adapt conversational retrievers using only 6 dialogue examples.
 While effective, these methods depend on the availability of powerful LLMs and carefully crafted prompts.
 Additionally, Promptriever~\cite{weller2024promptriever} can adapt to a new domain by following task-related instructions.
-Methods such as \citet{morris2024contextual} adapt retrievers by structurally modifying their architecture and retraining from scratch using unannotated domain-specific corpora.
+Methods such as \citet{morris2024contextual} adapt retrievers by modifying the architecture and training objective to incorporate neighboring-document information, improving out-of-domain retrieval.

 Despite avoiding reliance on annotations, these methods require substantial changes to the model's architecture or training process, inapplicable to other already-trained models.

 \paragraph{PCA for Retrieval:} Prior work has used dimensionality reduction primarily to improve retrieval efficiency \cite{ma-etal-2021-simple}. \citet{raunak-etal-2019-effective} apply PCA to pre-trained embeddings for downstream task performance, while \citet{chen2020image} binarizes PCA-compressed embeddings for image retrieval.
 However, these methods either optimize for training data characteristics or sacrifice embedding expressivity, limiting their adaptability.